MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 ---

-# Log in to R Server with mrsdeploy and open a remote session
+# Log in to Machine Learning Server or R Server with mrsdeploy and open a remote session

-**Applies to:  Microsoft R Server 9.x**
+**Applies to:  Machine Learning Server, Microsoft R Server 9.x**

-The mrsdeploy package, delivered with Microsoft R Client and R Server, provides functions for:
+The mrsdeploy package, delivered with Microsoft R Client and Machine Learning Server (formerly known as R Server), provides functions for:
 + Establishing a remote session in an R console application for the purposes of executing code on that server
 + Publishing and managing an R web service that is backed by the R code block or script you provided.